barend-erasmus/machine-learning/README.md

 ![](https://github.com/barend-erasmus/machine-learning/raw/master/images/machine-learning-basic.png)

-The **Hidden Layer** in machine learning can consist of anything but most commonly consist of one or more of the following algoritms.
+The **Hidden Layer** in machine learning can consist of anything but most commonly consist of one or more of the following algorithms.

 * Linear Regression
 * Logistic Regression